AdaCore/spark2014/docs/ug/en/appendix/gnatprove_limitations.rst

 * Checks related to tasking do not take into account dispatching calls.

-* Calls occuring inside type invariants and subtype predicate are not taken into account by the verification tool while computing the call graph.
-This can in particular lead to soundness issues when such calls introduce recursion between subprograms.

-* If a function annotated with an Ownership annotation assigns or declares an object of the related private type with Ownership either directly or inside a called subprogram, then the contract of the function might be used to prove itself, possibly resulting in a soundness issue if it is incorrect.

 Tool Limitations Leading to an Error Message
 --------------------------------------------